 This is where this tip below comes in handy.
 Time has been spent researching different ways to get rid of razor bumps forever, and I believe this is the only article you'll need to get rid of razor bumps for good.

 What are Razor Bumps, and What are the Causes?

 Razor bumps are red, irritated areas on your skin left behind after shaving.
 They can be caused by irritation from razor bumps, ingrown hair follicles, and shaving rash, which are common, especially in people with coarse facial hair.

-Ingrown hairs occur when hair grows back into the skin in the wrong direction, causing it to become trapped beneath the skin’s surface and causing irritation and inflammation.
+Ingrown hairs occur when hair grows back into the skin in the wrong direction, causing it to become trapped in the follicle causing irritation and inflammation.
 Ingrown hairs often occur when shaving and waxing, but they can also happen after shaving if your skin is irritated from the razor burn.

 However, razor bumps are not caused by shaving with a blade.
 They are caused by shaving too closely, using a dull blade, or shaving against the direction of hair growth.
 They can also be caused by using too much pressure when you shave.

 As you shave, your skin naturally lifts and closes over the sharp ends of your hair to protect them from damage.
 This process can leave behind minor cuts that may grow into an infection over time if left untreated.